majdoss/majdoss/README.md

 - 👋 Hi, I’m Majd Osseiran, Computer and Communications Engineering student at American University of Beirut
-- 👀 I have a passion for Computer Hardware Systems and love figuring out how things work under the hood.
+- 👀 I have a passion for Computer Hardware Systems and enjoy designing hardware components.
 - 🌱 I’m currently learning about Reconfigurable Computing architectures and how we can use FPGA's to design hardware accelerators for various applications.
 I am also learning about Operating Systems and how it manages the computer's memory, as well as all of its software and hardware.
 - 📫 How to reach me: